microsoft/vscode-docs/docs/languages/css.md

 ### Is there support for the indentation based Sass syntax (.sass)?

-No, but there are several extensions in the Marketplace supporting the indented flavor of Sass.
+No, but there are several extensions in the Marketplace supporting the indented flavor of Sass, for example, the [sass-indented](https://marketplace.visualstudio.com/items?itemName=robinbentley.sass-indented) extension by Robin Bentley.